Investigating new PHY-Layer technologies to reach beyond-5G data rates and capacities

-The frequency spectrum above 90 GHz offers opportunities for huge bandwidths, up to several tens of GHz, which is required to increase data rates and network capacities beyond 5G performance.
-The BRAVE partners are investigating frequencies in range from 90 to 200 GHz.Read more
+Frequencies above 90 GHz offer opportunities for huge band-widths, up to several tens of GHz, which is required to increase data rates and network capacities beyond 5G performance.
+BRAVE is investigating the sub-THz spectrum from 90 to 300 GHz.Read more

 The BRAVE technology applies to short-range or line-of-sight communication scenarios that must deliver ultra-high data rates, in order to solve congestion (in backhaul network or server farms) or enable future challenging aplications (e.g. multi-user high-quality VR).Read more